Wisdom Teeth Removal in Greensboro

 - General Anesthesia – in which you will be in a state of unconsciousness, via oral or IV anesthesia.

-No matter what type of sedation or anesthesia you require, Dr. Farless and his team will make your comfort and safety their priority.
+No matter what type of sedation or anesthesia you require, Farless Dental will make your comfort and safety our priority.
 You’ll be back home the same day, on the road to recovery.

 Wisdom Tooth Removal Recovery